Looking for a rich list of sales tips and techniques you can use to close more deals?

-The beauty behind this sales technique is that your buyer becomes EXTRA likely to expand on their point.
+The beauty behind this sales technique tip is that your buyer becomes EXTRA likely to expand on their point.
 That’s because you’re relaying their own words back to them (and everyone loves their own words).

 Contrast this approach with asking “Can you expand on that point?”

 That might work, but it can feel a bit like a pickaxe.
-Repeating THEIR words eliminates the friction.
+Repeating THEIR words eliminates friction.

 Check out more of Chris Voss’s sales tips and negotiation techniques in this video:

-While we’re on the topic, here are a few more sales tips and techniques from Chris Voss.
+While we’re on the topic, here are a few more sales techniques tips from Chris Voss.

 21. Use this sentence to label your buyer’s emotions